gosuda/goany/README.md

 **goany** is a lightweight utility that brings JavaScript-like JSON handling to Go.
 It allows you to work with dynamic request and response bodies without defining structs, making your API code cleaner and more flexible.

+Use it when building lightweight APIs, rapid prototypes, or dealing with partially-known or flexible JSON schemas.

 > 📥 `req.Get("user").String()` to access request data
 > 📤 `res.Set("message", "hello")` to build a response